sparkflows/sparkflows-docs/docs/tutorials/machine-learning/bike-rental-prediction.rst

 Correlation with columns
 -------------------------

-It will annalyse correlation between various columns using Correlation Node.
+It will analyse correlation between various columns using Correlation Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^